amoe/git-sync/README.md

 > This is my sync script.
 There are many like it, but this one is mine.

+The concept of this script is that a user's regular SSH key may be protected with a passphrase, which prevents automated use of the key for `git fetch` operations.
+However, if the user also has an key that does not use a passphrase, they can set up that key in a secure location (with mode `0400` or similar), and the script will use `sudo` to get the necessary permissions to use the key.

 to set up an hourly sync

     class main::git_sync {